dbarton-uk/christmas-market/README.md

 - Adds category labels to chalet nodes.

+- Adds zone labels to chalet nodes

 - Links zones to chalets with a `:HOSTS` relationship.

 The chalets are split into 5 categories: Clothing and Accessories, Food and Drink, Gifts and Homeware, Health and Beauty and Home and Garden.
 These categories were added as labels rather than attributes to improve the visualization options available in Neo4j Desktop.
-The zone is also redundant on the chalet, for convenience.
+Zone names are also added as labels to enhance Neo4j Desktop visualization options.

 2. Next run [load_links.cql](https://github.com/dbarton-uk/christmas-market/blob/master/scripts/load_links.cql)